adam-mehdi/adamcards/README.md

-## Cardway
+## AdamCards

-Welcome to Cardway, a spaced-reptition that cares about your life and a stepping-stone to an AI tutor for everyone.
+Welcome to AdamCards, a spaced-reptition that cares about your life.

 ## Installation